mirima2/other_products_guidelines/docs/source/field_funding_reference.rst

 ``datacite:fundingReference``

-Information about the funding entity that provided support to the development of the software.
+Information about the funding entity that provided support to the development of the research product.

 22.1 Funder name (M)
 -------------------